 Many hospital protocols are violent and abusive, and especially with respect to procedures like episiotomy and circumcision, should be considered ritual sexual abuse.
 Although this Truth is rarely talked about in mainstream circles, calling it ritual sexual abuse is nevertheless accurate and appropriate.

-It is imperative for fathers to understand the shadow side of hospital birth so that they can, to the best of their ability, protect their partners and children from unnecessary and harmful medical interventions.
+It is imperative for fathers to understand the shadow side of hospital birth so that they can do their best to protect their beloved and child from unnecessary and harmful medical interventions.

 Please view the video below to get a better understanding of the dark side of hospital birth: